Brachioplasty Drains: A Simple Patient Guide

 Drains are not permanent, and most patients find them manageable with proper guidance.

-Do Most Patients Need Drains After an Arm Lift?
+Will I Need Drains After My Arm Lift?

 Yes—most traditional arm lift procedures do involve temporary drains.